JUrban/icms1.github.io/2018/sessions.md

 implicit form or numerically.

-## ICMS 2018 Session: Polyhedral methods in geometry and optimization
+## 4. Polyhedral methods in geometry and optimization

 ### Organizers